-Fiona Fitzmaurice has been Chief Financial Officer since November 2023.
+Fiona Fitzmaurice has been Chief Financial Officer of the Company since November 2023.
 She is a chartered accountant with over 15 years of experience in accounting and financial control for both private and publicly listed companies.
 She has significant experience as CFO for exploration companies and has been involved in numerous private placements, prospectus filings, flow-through financings and corporate audits.
-Ms. Fitzmaurice currently serves as CFO of the following companies: Metavista3D Inc. (TSXV:DDD) since November 2024; Exploits Discovery Corp.
+Ms. Fitzmaurice currently serves as CFO of the following companies: Elixer Ltd. (TSXV:ELXR) since December 2024; Metavista3D Inc. (TSXV:DDD) since November 2024; Exploits Discovery Corp.
 (CSE:NFLD) since December 2022; Digicann Ventures Inc. (CSE:DCNN) since October 2021; Provenance Gold Corp.
 (CSE:PAU) since May 2021; and MacDonald Mines Exploration Ltd. (TSXV:BMK) since December 2019.
-She has also served as Controller of Noront Resources Ltd. (TSXV:NOT) from May 2015 to December 2022; CFO of Honey Badger Exploration Inc. (TSXV:TUF) from December 2019 to November 2020; CFO of Pasofino Gold Limited (TSXV:VEIN) from July 2017 to March 2020; and CFO of Mojave Jane Brands (CSE:JANE) from October 2017 to July 2019.
+She has also served as CFO of Pedro Resources Ltd. (CSE:VBN) from August 2020 to January 2023; Controller of Noront Resources Ltd. (TSXV:NOT) from May 2015 to December 2022; CFO of Honey Badger Exploration Inc. (TSXV:TUF) from December 2019 to November 2020; CFO of Pasofino Gold Limited (TSXV:VEIN) from July 2017 to March 2020; and CFO of Mojave Jane Brands (CSE:JANE) from October 2017 to July 2019.
 Ms. Fitzmaurice currently holds a chartered certified qualification from ACCA (Association of Chartered Certified Accountants) having received her certification in Ireland in 2008.
 She holds a bachelor's degree in accounting and finance from Athlone Institute of Technology, Ireland.